 If you feel that the company’s actions are illegal, then you’ll certainly want to file a complaint with the Federal Trade Commission and/or the Consumer Protection Agency (also, see their Consumer Action Handbook), as well as your state’s Attorney General.
-While on this same website, you can look up information about state and local consumer agencies as well, and can even find a sample letter to use as reference when writing about your complaint.
+While on this same website, you can look up information about state and local consumer agencies as well, and can even find a sample letter to use as a reference when writing about your complaint.

 Outside of governmental organizations, be sure to reach out to consumer advocacy groups, such as the Better Business Bureau, in addition to review websites like HighYa.
 Social media websites like Facebook and Twitter have been shown to be effective methods of motivating a company to do the right thing as well.
 If the situation is especially heinous, your local newspaper or TV/radio station might be interested in picking up your story and broadcasting it to their audience.

 The bottom line is that the more places you can have your voice heard, the more likely you are to help someone else avoid the same problem.
 And because “the squeaky wheel always gets the grease,” it might also result in a speedy resolution offer from the company.